QueirozNathan/Front-End-Test-Internit/README.md

 Well, this is the test that i've did for the Internit Company.
 Unfortunally, i've not completed 100% of the test ( still need to do the responsive part, some interactions using javascript and etc..) but here is but here's where i got to.
 Even though i haven't completed it, i would like to show what was to be done.
 Let's go! 🇺🇸

-## Qual era o Projeto? // What was the project?
+## O que era o Projeto? // What was the project?

 Basicamente, tudo o que eu precisava fazer era construir uma página única simples que tivesse algumas interações e precisava ser responsiva.
 Vou colocar algumas imagens abaixo que mostra onde eu consegui chegar.